 The Airport Cooperative Research Program (ACRP) is an industry-driven, applied research program that develops practical solutions to problems faced by airport operators.
-Funding more than 20 research projects a year, ACRP focuses on research needs that other Federal research programs do not address.
-ACRP is managed by the Transportation Research Board (TRB) of the National Academies and sponsored by the FAA.
+Funding more than 20 projects a year, ACRP focuses on issues that other Federal research programs do not address.
+So far, ACRP has produced more than 400 practical resources and tools for airport practitioners and makes them available for free.

 On this page …

 Recently Released Publications